 I have been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also (2 Timothy 1:5).

 If Timothy’s grandmother, Lois, had not been faithful in passing on her faith to her daughter, Eunice, and her grandson, Timothy, we probably would not have First and Second Timothy in the Bible today.
 This is a good generational example of the importance of passing on the faith to future generations.
-Lois is our forerunner who modeled grandmothering for us.
+Lois is our forerunner who modeled grandparenting for us.

-Isn’t it interesting that nowhere in the Bible does it say that the church has the primary responsibility to pass on our faith to the next generation?
-It makes clear that parents and grandparents are the principal conduit to instruct their children about God and His love for them.
+Isn’t it interesting that nowhere in the Bible does it say that the Church has the primary responsibility to pass on our faith to the next generation?
+It makes clear that parents and grandparents are the principal conduit to instruct their children about God and his love for them.

-Mother and Grandmother’s Role
+Parents’ and Grandparents’ Role

 Many grandparents are greatly concerned that their children are not passing on the values and faith by which they were raised.
-Parents and grandparents have a crucial role to fill, if faith is to be found on earth when Jesus comes back for His own.
+Parents and grandparents have a crucial role to fill, if faith is to be found on earth when Jesus comes back for his own.
 According to God’s word, God wants parents and grandparents to focus on passing on a godly legacy to the next generations.
 The demonstrations of our faithful walk with the Lord and our prayers for our children are powerful ways to pass on our faith to the next generation.

 In Proverbs 27:19, we read, “As a face is reflected in water, so the heart reflects the real person” (NLT).
 What does the reflection of our “real person” look like?
-When we are committed to read and meditate on God’s word, we will reflect a life transformed into His image.
+When we are committed to read and meditate on God’s word, we will reflect a life transformed into his image.
 As we invest in our own walk with the Lord, we are spiritually investing in the lives of our grandchildren by modeling a godly example.
 As spiritual role models, we can demonstrate the reality of our faith by walking with God through both the storms and sunny days of our lives.